This article was published in the Frankfurter Allgemeine on 7 September 2021 by journalist LAURA SALM-REIFFERSCHEIDT with photographer …

 Bat Conservation International

 Bat Conservation International has been supporting and funding Dahari since 2020 on Livingstone’s fruit bat research and conservation projects.
+BCI leads in particular the research project using GPS tagging.

 Blue Ventures